 This technique can work if the stones are small enough to pass through the patient's urethra.
 The patient is sedated, the bladder is distended with fluid, agitated, and manually expressed under pressure.
 By positioning the sedated patient vertically, gravity "loads" the stones in the neck of the bladder, positioned for expulsion.
 When the bladder is expressed, oftentimes stones can be passed that might otherwise have stayed in the bladder.
 Larger stones cannot be passed using this technique.

 Using diet to dissolve a calcium oxalate stone is not possible.

 Once a stone has been retrieved, it can be submitted to the laboratory for analysis.
 After it is confirmed as calcium oxalate, the goal is to prevent future stones.

 Retrieving the stones is generally the easy part of managing calcium oxalate stones.
 Preventing future stones is more challenging.
-If the patient is one of the 35% with an elevated blood calcium, then steps to control the calcium level and determine why it is high should be taken.
+If the patient is one of the 35% with elevated blood calcium, then steps to control the calcium level and determine why it is high should be taken.
 (See hypercalcemia).
-If blood calcium levels are normal, the following step by step regimen is recommended:
+If blood calcium levels are normal, the following step-by-step regimen is recommended:

 Step one: Feed a non-acidifying diet that minimizes calcium oxalates in urine

 Such diets use a normal calcium content, a moderate magnesium content, and citrate to bind urinary calcium.
 Your veterinarian can recommend an appropriate therapeutic food.

 A canned diet is preferred over dry food due to the high water content of canned foods.
 Part of the goal is to create a dilute urine, and the extra water consumption is helpful.
 Meal feeding rather than free feeding also may be helpful in maintaining the desired urinary pH.